Home Maintenance Checklist

 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

 Like any other big purchase, a house experiences wear and tear with age and use.
-Maybe your backyard landscaping has gotten out of hand or the appliances you’ve had since moving in a few decades ago are starting to falter.
+Maybe your backyard landscaping has gotten out of hand, or the appliances you’ve had since moving in a few decades ago are starting to falter.

-When you’re juggling all of life’s other responsibilities at the same time, it can be difficult to stay on top of home maintenance.
+When you’re juggling all of life’s other responsibilities at the same time, it can be challenging to stay on top of home maintenance.
 That’s why we’ve put together this guide to help you attend to your property’s most essential needs.
 Use this comprehensive home maintenance checklist to keep your home in top shape.

 Daily